PRIVATE SERVICE CHARGES

 Not all documents need signing by a doctor, for example passport applications.
 You can ask another person in a position of trust to sign such documents free of charge.

-Do not expect your GP to process forms overnight; urgent requests may mean that a doctor has to make special arrangements to process the form quickly, and this will cost more.
+Please do not expect your GP to process forms overnight; urgent requests may mean that a doctor has to make special arrangements to process the form quickly, and this may cost more.

 Circle Bath offering self funded treatments

-As more procedures are becoming harder to access through the NHS, and companies are cutting back on offering staff private health insurance, there has been a significant increase in patients self-funding their treatment at Circle Bath.
-Click here to see their lealet and fee guide.
+As more procedures are becoming harder to access through the NHS, and companies are cutting back on offering staff private health insurance, there has been a significant increase in patients self-funding their treatment.
+Our local private hospital is Circle Bath.
+See Circle Bath self-pay for information and prices.